Skip to main content

 You can change your name in some states by using your old name again.
 You also should change your name on your personal records.
 But this method may cause problems, such as when flying or getting a new passport.

 Restoring a previous name is easier than taking on an entirely new name.
-The process is significantly easier when you have documentation with your prior name—for example, a birth certificate or passport.
-But you may still have to fill out some paperwork to complete your name change.
+The process is significantly easier when you have documentation with your prior name, such as a birth certificate or passport.
+But you may still have to complete some paperwork to complete your name change.

-Some jurisdictions are changing the way they handle this issue due to changing social norms.
-For example, to address families with two mothers or two fathers.
+Due to changing social norms, some jurisdictions are changing how they handle this issue, for example, to address families with two mothers or two fathers.

 • The child's age